 The Charles Lamb Society welcomes all to their meetings.
 You do not have to be a member to attend, and events, except the lunch and Coleridge conference, are free.

 Due to the Covid-19 pandemic, recent events have taken place online.
-The talks were recorded, and can be accessed by clicking on the following links:
+The talks were recorded, have been uploaded to the Charles Lamb Society Youtube channel, and can be accessed by clicking the following links:

 Jane Moore, 'Mary and the Men: male tribute writing in the Romantic period' (13 February 2021)